XenitAB/xenitab.github.io/README.md

 ```

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.
+ ### Search function

+ Search function doesn't work when running the dev server, it requires running `yarn build` (See below)

 ## Build